Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - proof that it has complied with an agreement made at a shareholders’ meeting.

 What due diligence should be conducted to limit liability?

-When the insolvency proceeding is filed, the Federal Institute of Commercial Insolvency must appoint an examiner to conduct due diligence of all the company’s documents, accountancy and contracts in order to determine whether the company should be declared insolvent.
+When the insolvency proceeding is filed, the Federal Institute of Commercial Insolvency must appoint an examiner to conduct a due diligence of all the company’s documents, accountancy and contracts in order to determine whether the company should be declared insolvent.

 Depending on the circumstances, the liability of the director or board or directors can be limited to the damages caused by the acts or omissions of the directors.

 Within the liability action, the director or board of directors held responsible may offer as evidence a due diligence of the company’s documents, accountancy and contracts.